magento/magento2-functional-testing-framework/docs/introduction.md

 # Introduction to the Magento Functional Testing Framework

-The **Magento Functional Tesitng Framework** (MFTF) is framework to perform end-to-end acceptance testing.
-Tests are performed in real web browser (eg. Google Chrome) just like the real user of the Magento store.
+The Magento Functional Tesitng Framework (MFTF) is a framework used to perform automated end-to-end functional testing.

 ## Goals

-- Facilitate functional testing and minimize the effort it takes to perform regression testing.
+-  To facilitate functional testing and minimize the effort it takes to perform regression testing.
 -  Enable extension developers to provide the Functional Tests to offered extensions.
-- Having common standard of Quality Assurrance between Magento, Extension Developers and System Intergrators.
+-  Ensuring a common standard of quality between Magento, Extension Developers and System Intergrators.

-**MFTF also focuses on**
+MFTF also focuses on

 -  **Traceability** for clear logging and reporting capabilities.
 -  **Modularity** to run tests based on installed modules and extensions.
 -  **Customizability** for existing tests.
 -  **Readability** using clear and declarative XML test steps.
 -  **Maintainability** based on simple test creation and overall structure.

 ## Audience

-- **Contributors**: Tests build their confidence about the results of changes introduced to the platform.
+-  **Contributors**: Tests build confidence about the results of changes introduced to the platform.
 -  **Extension Developers**: Can adjust expected behaviour according to their customizations.
 -  **System Integrators**: MFTF coverage provided out-of-the-box with Magento is solid base for Acceptance / Regression Tests.

 ## MFTF tests